wizardfree/tome/springs.administered.supply.md

 - Cloud
 ---

-In this article we continue covering the foundational knowledge of Azure.
-[The previous post](https://wizardinthe.cloud/doing.tests.incurred/).
+As we continue covering the foundational knowledge of Azure.
+This post will cover some core components of Azure including Resources, regions, and networking.
+[See the previous post](https://wizardinthe.cloud/doing.tests.incurred/).

 ### Core architectural components of Azure